top of page

 • Now head to the Reef or Promontory Palace.
 No one is certain who built it, but most likely it was the handiwork of Herod the Great.
 It is worth thinking about what this building implies.

-It is likely that the person who built this palace on a reef premonitory projecting into the sea was someone with grandiose ideas for whom nature was only an obstacle to be overcome.
-The most likely candidate is Herod.
+The person who built this palace on a reef premonitory projecting into the sea was clearly someone with grandiose ideas for whom nature was only an obstacle to be overcome.
 The palace had two sections – an Upper Palace and Lower Palace.
-The Lower Palace by the sea has been mainly worn away by sea exposure but the outlines of its swimming pool can be easily made out.
+The Lower Palace adjoined the sea and has been mainly worn away by sea exposure but the outlines of its swimming pool can be made out.
 Its freshwater was fed from the aqueduct to the city.
-It was two-storied and had different halls and side rooms.
-A staircase led to the Upper Palace.
-This has been preserved more because it became covered with sand.
-Unlike the Lower Palace it had more public functions, namely judicial and administrative, and the reception and the entertainment of dignitaries.
-Tall this changed completely at the end of the Roman period when the Upper Palace was partitioned into private dwellings.
-It was totally abandoned at the end of the Byzantine period.
+East of the pool was a two-storied building, with a central dining room looking out onto the pool and side rooms.

 Hippodrome II.jpeg